 What, In Your Opinion, Are the Best and the Worst of Mario Lanza's 1959 Albums?

 With the exception of the 1956 Lanza On Broadway, the tenor's five 1959 LPs divide his admirers like no other concept albums in his recorded legacy.
 To some, the best of these final recordings represent a new-found poignancy in Lanza's singing, while to others these constitute dreary affairs that are best avoided.
 This essay includes my own assessment of Lanza's final albums, but what is your opinion of these recordings?
-Which is the best and which is the worst of the tenor's 1959 output? ----Derek McGovern.
+Which is the best and which is the worst of the tenor's 1959 output?
+Once you've cast your votes, you are cordially invited to join our conversation on this topic at our Mario Lanza, Tenor forum----Derek McGovern.